liveahero-wiki/liveahero-wiki.github.io/guide/office.md

 The new skill manual will give passive that increase exp gained or increase amount of items gained when going to a specific quest.

-The new passive will not overlap with existing same effect passive, only the highest value will take effect,
+The new passive will not overlap with existing same effect passive, only the highest value will take effect.

 Eg: when equiping Huckle's passive with 1% exp bonus and the new passive with 3% exp bonus together, the exp bonus will be 3% if the condition of the new passive is met, else it will be 1% bonus.

 You can read [Skill Manual](/guide/skill_manual/) for more info.